microsoft/napajs/docs/api/log.md

 napa.log('request', 'A1B2C3D4', 'request received');
 ```
 ### <a name="log-err"></a> log.err(...)
 It logs an error message.
-Three variation of arguments are the same with `log`.
+Three variations of arguments are the same with the `log`.

 ### <a name="log-warn"></a> log.warn(...)
 It logs a warning message.
-Three variation of arguments are the same with `log`.
+Three variations of arguments are the same with the `log`.

 ### <a name="log-info"></a>log.info(...)
 It logs an info message.
-Three variation of arguments are the same with `log`.
+Three variations of arguments are the same with the `log`.

 ### <a name="log-debug"></a> log.debug(...)
 It logs a debug message.
-Three combinations of arguments are the same with `log`.
+Three combinations of arguments are the same with the `log`.

 ## <a name="use-custom-providers"></a> Using custom logging providers
 Developers can hook up custom logging provider by calling the following before creation of any zones: